The Concubine Who Conquered China

-Long before the Huns, or the Mongols, or the Aryans, a different people ruled the steppe.
-Meet the inventors of thunderbolt-hurling sky gods.
+Long before the Huns, or the Mongols, or the Aryans, a different people ruled the Eurasian plains.
+Meet the Andronovo people — inventors of thunderbolt-hurling sky gods.

-It is 1900 BCE, or thereabouts.
+Our tale is set in 1900 BCE — or thereabouts.
 Far to the west, the Sumerians are experiencing their Renaissance, Egypt has entered its Middle Kingdom era, and Babylon is about to rise to power for the first time.

-But here in Central Asia, there is only wilderness.
+But here in Central Asia, there is only the limitless grassland of the open steppe.

 Picture yourself in a camp of animal-hide tents, surrounded on every side by a sea of open grassland and rolling hills, broken at distant intervals by small groves of trees swaying in the wind.
 Your only companions are the tight-knit group of people you’ve known all your life, and the herds of sheep, goats and cattle that accompany you in your migrations across the plains.